-Funds dedicated to this initiative will replace TEM in the CMI, as stated in the Cancer Collaborative initiative.
+Funds dedicated to this initiative will replace transmission electron microscope (TEM) in the Center for Microscopy and Imaging (CMI), as stated in the Cancer Collaborative initiative.
 Updated TEM instrumentation will enable ultrastructural analysis of chemical composition and 3D reconstruction of nanoparticles, composite/polymer materials, and biological structures, including proteins.

 It is our mission to make significant contributions to the discovery and dissemination of Materials Science knowledge and to develop, within a Christian environment, ethical scholars, skilled professionals, and educated leaders who understand the needs of society.